Jhalak151/Shell-scripting/README.md

 README
 ---

-# 1a.
-Remove empty lines
+# 1. Remove empty lines and Remove duplicates
 To run the script:
-> ./q1a.sh
+> ./q1.sh

-The output is updated in quotes.txt itself.
+a.
+The output is updated in quotes.txt and printed on screen.

-# 1b.
-Remove duplicates
-To run the script:
-> ./q1b.sh

-The output is updated in quotes.txt itself.
+b.
+The output is updated in quotes.txt only.

 # 2. Reformatting quotes.txt
 To run the script: